YcheLanguageStudio/PythonStudy/README.md

 This is a repository to record my Python 2.7 study.

 ##Python2.7 Study
-- [Python2.7 Study](study), including basic data structures, concurrent, crawler, functional-style, plot, regex
+- [Python2.7 Study](study), including data structures, concurrent, crawler, functional-style, plot, regex

 ##Crypto Study
 - [course materials](course_materials), including three assignments and one report about identity-based encryption system, which is